 A lot of money and effort goes into renovating a house, be it a change of flooring, kitchen cabinets, roof, lawn, or the basement.
 You might end up spending more on your extensive renovation plans that what you’ll get, thus being unable to recoup your investment.

 There’s also a risk of over-personalizing your house, turning it into something that buyers won’t be interested in.

 Be cautious when renovating.
 Only renovate what needs to be renovated.
 While low-cost repairs and renovation such as replacing old bathroom vanity or kitchen cabinets are welcome, overdoing it isn’t always a very good idea.

 Yes, the demand for good houses is increasing, but this doesn’t guarantee that you’ll get a good price or even inquiries without effort from your end.

-You’re going to have to use the right tool and put in effort in order to sell your house.
-To sell it better, quicker, and easier, the bar for requisite tools is higher.
+You’re going to have to use the right tools and put in effort in order to sell your house.
+To sell it better, quicker, and easier, the bar is higher.

 - The right connections

 - Readiness – Clients might show up anytime